 What Nemco’s training offers

-The full-day training course uses case studies to illustrate the role of the Responsible Person and to demonstrate the issue of Legionella control and the potential consequences of not fully understanding the responsibilities.
+The full-day training course (held at a suitable venue dependant on the number of delegates) uses case studies to illustrate the role of the Responsible Person and to demonstrate the issue of Legionella control and the potential consequences of not fully understanding the responsibilities.

-The course also involves a practical session, which enables delegates to utilise the information they have been presented with in order to identify risks and suggest practical resolutions.
-Upon completion of the training, all delegates will be awarded a certificate.
+The course also involves a presentation and practical sessions, which enables delegates to utilise the information they have been presented with in order to identify risks and suggest practical resolutions.
+Upon completion of the training and examination, delegates will be awarded a certificate.